gklyne/monotype_tape_reader/README.md

 [x] wider flanges on tape guide rollers, reduced tape width clearance - hopefully reducing tendency of tape to ride up on rollers.

+[x] adjust to use nylock nuts for axle supports, to prevent the axles from tightening on the supports while processing a tape.

+[x] increase height of guide sprocket pins, to try and reduce tendency for the tape to ride off the pins